 Breaking down math is pretty simple.
-Just multiply the price per watt by the size of the system you need for your home: $3.00 per watt times 6 kilowatts (kW) (the average system for a residential home) equals $18,000 — and voila.
-There you have the average cost of a solar panel installation for your home.
-But where exactly do those numbers come from and is there any way you can slash that price tag even further?
+Just multiply the price per watt by the size of the system you need for your home: $3.20 per watt times 6,000 watts (the average system size for a residential home) equals $19,200 — there you have the average cost of a solar panel installation for your home.
+But where exactly do those numbers come from?
+And are there any local incentives available to slash that price tag even further?
 That’s what we’re here to help you understand.

-Inside the Growth of the Solar Energy Industry
+Examining the Recent Growth of the Solar Energy Industry

-Not only is overall solar capacity scheduled to double by 20244, but prices for installing solar panels on homes are falling across the country.
 Even better, as prices decrease for consumers, the quality, durability, and efficiency of PV technology increase.
-It’s the ultimate win-win scenario, and it’s one that deserves a critical examination so homeowners can be educated on exactly how they can benefit from getting solar panels installed on their homes.
+It’s the ultimate win-win scenario, and it’s one that deserves a critical examination so homeowners can be educated on exactly how they can benefit from getting a solar power system installed on their homes.

 4 More Factors that Influence Solar Panel Installation Costs